YashwanthKumaran/airbnb_eda_project_using_python/README.md

 Insights into host behaviors and best practices for successful listings.
 Neighborhood analysis for price competitiveness.
 Outlier detection to improve data integrity.

+This project is part of my portfolio, showcasing the Python data analytics skills essential for data analyst roles.

+Thank you!